Wildlife Protection Act 1972

 Conclusion

-The Wildlife Protection Act of 1972 is a shining example of India’s unwavering dedication to protecting the country’s natural heritage.
+The Wildlife Protection Act 1972 is a shining example of India’s unwavering dedication to protecting the country’s natural heritage.
 India’s Wildlife Protection Act has similar goals to international laws.
 Still, it differs in its comprehensive species classification system and emphasis on protecting wildlife and their natural environments, indicating India’s rich biodiversity and complex social and cultural structure.

 How does the Wildlife Conservation Act work?